bnkamalesh/webgo/README.md

-	"host": "", // Host on which the app should run "port": "", // Port on which the app should listen to "templatePath": "", // Folder containing all the templates
+	"host": "", // Host on which the app should run "port": "", // Port on which the app should listen to "templatePath": "", // Folder containing all the templates "hideAccessLog": false, // if true, access log will not be printed

 	"dbConfig": { // This is by default meant for MongoDB.
 You can use it for any database "name":     "",